-This article will show how to compile ZFS on Linux 0.8.2 on Ubuntu 18.04 on ARM64, specifically the FriendlyElec NanoPi M4 single board computer, which has a four port SATA HAT available.
-It works great on other single board computers too, and I’ve successfully compiled and used ZFS on the Raspberry Pi.
+This article will show how to compile ZFS on Linux 0.8.2 on Ubuntu 18.04 on ARM64, specifically the FriendlyElec NanoPi M4 single board computer, which has a four-port SATA HAT available.
+It also works great on other single-board computers, and I’ve successfully compiled and used ZFS on the Raspberry Pi.

-These instructions will most likely work on other architectures supported by ZFS on Linux, such as x86_64.
+These instructions will likely work on other architectures supported by ZFS on Linux, such as x86_64.

 apt to install the packages needed to build ZFS 0.8.2 from source: